loveencounterflow/intertext-lexer/README.md

       will have to be lexed by an regular mode—but one does *not* yet know whether another meta-token can be matched within that remaining region of the source; therefore, one has to first exhaust the preprocessor (for the current chunk or line at least) before regular lexing can start
+    * this is essentially the behavior of `Interlex` itself, so one could implement preprocessing by instantiating a separate `Interlex` instance

 ## Is Done